10 Best Mountain House Meals of 2019—Ranked!

 From a first look, the Breakfast Skillet is the most colorful of all the meals, a hint at its higher nutritional content.
 Coupling our first look with a sniff, the meal genuinely smells fresh despite its packaging and shelf life.

 It’s made with hash browns and scrambled eggs, mixed with pork sausage patty, peppers and onions.
 Nothing we sampled competed with the Breakfast Skillet for “how close to the real deal” it tasted.

 Mountain Man mentioned that he possesses at least five of these packages in his gear closet.
 “It’s simply a staple,” as he says.
 Kale Eater agreed and mentioned that she’d like to “keep at least one in the car.”
 You could probably convince your friends you actually possess cooking talent by serving this at camp.

 Unlike some other Mountain House meals, the amount of water required and preparation time were ideal both for camping and backpacking.
-With 800 calories per package for $7.99, it’s also a great value.
+For the price, and with 800 calories per package, it’s also a great value.

 The hash browns make the meal incredibly filling and fueling, but the vegetable content will give you the morning boost you need.
 The sodium content — while scary to read at a whopping 920 mg — is pretty typical and actually fairly low for meals like this.

 Those with food allergies, take caution.
 The Breakfast Skillet contains eggs, milk, wheat and soy.